tommedema/serverless-mono-example/README.md

 - OK Root build: compile all package in an intelligent order based on a dependency graph from the mono repo root
 - OK Root test without compilation: test all packages from the root folder
 - OK Root deploy: one command to deploy all serverless services in the mono repo root based on dependency graph
+- OK External typeroots: allows you to define types for external packages to be used throughout the mono-repo
 - Commit prettier + tslint: prettify and tslint code prior to commiting
-- External typeroots: allows you to define types for external packages to be used throughout the mono-repo
 - In-editor tslint

 ## Open issues (PRs welcome)